rizvn/rizvn.github.io/_posts/2024-06-12-deploy-eks-cluster.md

 -  EKS cluster with
-   - OIDC enable for IRSA
+   - OIDC enabled for IRSA
    - With Addons
      - CoreDNS
      - VPC CNI with Network policy support